victoriaporter58/Airline-Sentiment-Analysis-using-Machine-Learning/README.md

 - What technical next steps would you suggest if this was to be continued?
 - What business next steps would you suggest based on current findings?

-By Victoria Porter, Will Holbrook, Laura Cope, Lauren Cooper and Joel Wolinsky
+Authors: Victoria Porter, Will Holbrook, Laura Cope, Lauren Cooper and Joel Wolinsky